 It is the first time in recorded history that two strong tropical cyclones have hit Mozambique in the same season.

-Cyclone Idai: The official death toll caused by Cyclone Idai stands at 602 people, with more than 1,600 people injured, as of 9 April, according to the Government.
+As of 9 April, the official death toll caused by Cyclone Idai stands at 602 people, with more than 1,600 people injured, according to the Government.
 Many people are displaced, and communicable diseases are on the rise.
 Of particular concern are cholera and malaria.
 An oral vaccination campaign reached over 800,000 people by early April 2018.
 Many schools are damaged or used as shelter for displaced people.
 Humanitarian partners continue to call for any relocations out of schools or elsewhere to be safe, dignified and voluntary.

 On 16 March, Cyclone Idai hit eastern Zimbabwe with heavy rains and strong winds.
 The storm caused high winds and heavy precipitation in Chimanimani and Chipinge districts causing riverine and flash flooding and subsequent deaths, destruction of livelihoods and properties.
 The homes of at least 4,000 households are destroyed or currently uninhabitable.
 The seven districts affected by Cyclone Idai- Chipinge, Chimanimani, Buhera, Bikita, Mutare, Gutu, and Chiredzi - multisectoral support will be required to speed recovery.
 The livelihoods of over 270,000 people across these districts has been affected.
 Those lviing in Chipinge and Chimanimani districts are worst hit.